-As of 2020 Gucci has the highest scoring for luxury brands on the transparency index of fashion revolution where they score 48%.
+As of 2020 Gucci has the highest score for luxury brands on the transparency index of the fashion revolution where they score 48%.
 This is a relatively good score compared to other high-end brands.
 Nevertheless, Gucci wants to reach 100% transparency and traceability by the year 2025.
 In order to reach this goal, the brand follows Kerings standard for raw materials and manufacturing processes.

 Gucci’s overall rating on GOOD ON YOU is “it’s a start” which is relatively high compared to the other brands discussed.
 This rating shows that the company is making effort to reduce its environmental impact, but that there are still several points in which the company can improve.